Forget about copywriting 101 — this is an advanced guide to sales funnel copywriting.

 In sales funnel copywriting, there are many ways to use Freytag’s Pyramid to reel customers in.
 It can be used to tell your brand’s story, share product use cases, feature customer success stories, publish case studies, and more.

-An expert sales copywriter can bring leads down the funnel at a breakneck pace.
-Their funnel velocity could be double—if not triple—that of an average copywriter.
+A sales funnel copywriting expert can bring leads down the funnel at a breakneck pace.
+Their funnel velocity could be double — if not triple — that of an average copywriter.

 Here are the things you need to look for in a sales funnel copywriter: